xczhou-astro/galaxyEmulator/README.md

 `str`, Directory for execution of SKIRT.

 `simulationMode`:
-`str`, `ExtinctionOnly` or `DustEmission`, Simulation Mode, `DustEmission` should be used when near- or mid-infrared bands are considered.
+`str`, `ExtinctionOnly` or `DustEmission`, Simulation Mode, `DustEmission` should be used when mid-infrared or far-infrared bands are considered.

 `includeDust`:
 `bool`, If include dusts generated from Gas particles; must be True if `simulationMode=DustEmission`